rosepletcherwork-tech/hello-github/README.md

 # hello-github
-first repository, Rose Pletcher's account to aid in learning python.
-This will contain my practice projects.
+First account to aid in learning python, this will contain my practice projects. first repository